Master’s Thesis Guidelines for Music and Technology

 Overall, the feedback process is designed to be constructive and supportive, encouraging students to critically engage with their work and continuously improve.
 The process emphasizes clarity, constructive criticism, and a focus on growth and development, ensuring that students are well-prepared to succeed in their academic and artistic endeavors.

-Criteria for Evaluation and Grade
+Criteria for evaluation and grade

 Pass